Categories

 Also in the vicinity is a mermaid (Cristina Juncu).
 Robinson has designs on her and wants her company, but she seems to be more interested in Friday.
 She has a damaging past involving abduction by a pirate who forced her to be his wife for many years, a situation with which she’s still struggling to come to terms.
 He pirate-captor later turns up in a relationship with Robinson’s newly arrived mother Mary (voiced by co-composer Ada Milea) who has spent years tracking down her lost son.

 While Friday is obviously black-skinned, the tone of his skin is much lighter than Robinson’s, which is darker.
 Yet Friday treats him deferentially, objectifying Robinson as his saviour.
-I this is a comment on the White Saviour complex, it’s refusing to play by any established rules.
+If this is a comment on the White Saviour complex, it’s refusing to play by any established rules.

 The whole thing is a riff on the idea of an island as a sunny paradise in that all the characters ere attempting to find their own redemption in the form of a paradise.
 Some of them get closer to this than others.

 It’s a deeply surreal experience.
 An early sequence typifies the visual style and sets the tone when Robinson picks up a jug of water from a table, a jug-shaped part of the background of the sea stretching into the distance that leaves a void behind as his hand lifts it upward.
-The mermaid’s tail comprises a series of cones suggesting mass-produced forms.
+The mermaid’s tail comprises a series of cones, suggesting mass-produced forms.
 There are lots of visual conceits like this scattered throughout, which prove a constant source of surprise and delight.

 It never for a minute feels like a musical, a movie filled with memorable songs.
 The songs and music ARE memorable, but not in the usual way of these things.
 The lyrics feel more like poetry set to flowing music than songs; indeed, ‘flow’ seems the right word to describe the whole experience as images and scenes chase and follow one another in an almost poetic fashion and characters and situations weave in and out of the narrative, or at least what little narrative there is.